 This page shows you how to configure the load balancer that GKE creates when you deploy a Gateway in a Google Kubernetes Engine (GKE) cluster.

-When you deploy a Gateway in a GKE cluster, the GatewayClass configuration determines which load balancer GKE creates.
+When you deploy a Gateway for your GKE cluster or for a fleet of GKE clusters, the GatewayClass configuration determines which load balancer GKE creates.
 This managed load balancer is pre-configured with default settings that you can modify using a Policy.

 Before you begin